 Studies have show that, rather than give a 16-year-old an unlimited right to drive a car, it cuts the numbers of crashes, deaths, and injuries by using a “graduated driving license.” (“GDL”).
 Effective January 1, 2006, California has a graduated driving license program.
 Research indicates that the most comprehensive graduated drivers licensing programs are associated with a reduction of 38 percent to 40 percent in fatal and injury crashes, respectively, among 16-year-old drivers.

-A teen with a job that requires him or her to drive between the hours of 11:00 p.m. and 5:00 a.m. may drive to get to and from work, providing reasonable transportation facilities are inadequate and the driver carries a statement signed by the employer verifying your employment and indicating the date your employment is expected to end.
-There are several other exceptions to the prohibitions on the hours the teen cannot drive, such as a medical necessity, schooling or school-related activities, necessity of a family member (including yourself), or if you are an emancipated minor (you have filed documents with the DMV to show that you are emancipated and have filed either an SR-1P or SR-22 as required by law).
-It is a good idea to carry proof of your emancipated status with you when you are driving.
+Teens with a job that require them to drive between the hours of 11:00 p.m. and 5:00 a.m. may drive to and from work, providing reasonable transportation facilities are inadequate and the driver carries a statement signed by the employer verifying employment.
+There are several other exceptions to the prohibitions on the hours the teen cannot drive, such as a medical necessity, schooling or school-related activities, necessity of a family member, or if you have filed documents with the DMV to show that you are emancipated (and have filed either an SR-1P or SR-22, as required by law).

 The California Vehicle Code does not allow a provisional driver you to drive in the event of an emergency.
 It is left to the discretion of the law enforcement officer to determine if he or she will cite the teen driver for violating his or her provisional license requirements and limitations.

-Just like adult drivers, teen drivers must carry proof of insurance.
+Just like adult drivers, teen drivers must always carry proof of insurance while operating a motor vehicle.
 They are required to have insurance that provides at a minimum $15,000 for injury to or death of one person, to a total of $30,000 for all persons hurts, and $5,000 for property damage for each accident.
-The teen driver must carry proof of insurance (usually a card issued by the teen’s insurance company) at all times while operating a motor vehicles.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.